Kaitlyn Farrington: Career

 On January 16, 2015, Farrington announced via Instagram of her retirement from professional snowboarding at only 25 years of age.
 In October 2014, Farrington was involved in a fall in Austria while trying to execute a frontside 360 off a small jump.
 Once returning home to Salt Lake City, Farrington went to get an MRI, to find that she had been diagnosed with congenital cervical stenosis, a congenital spine condition.
 Doctors told her that competitive snowboarding would put her at great risk of extreme injury due to the condition.
 Farrington has said "I can walk.
 I can still snowboard, I just have to keep my feet on the ground".

-She has been accepted as a backup crewmember for the dearMoon project.
+She was accepted as a backup crewmember for the dearMoon project.
+Following launch vehicle delays, dearMoon was cancelled in 2024.

 Personal life

 Farrington has a cat named Zilla, after Godzilla.
 She collects refrigerator magnets from her travel stops and loves running and music.
 Farrington said she was listening to Ghostland Observatory's Give Me The Beat when competing in the 2014 Winter Olympics in Sochi, Russia.

 She recently picked up Frisbee golf and tries to surf, which she calls "drowning".

 A black diamond run on Sun Valley's Bald Mountain was renamed "Kaitlyn's Bowl" in her honor.